nkinesis/awesometask-client/README.md

 * This project was bootstrapped with Create React App.

 # Server-side
-Using Java, Hibernate and MySQL
+* Using Java, Hibernate and MySQL
+* Mock server wirtten in Node.js can be found on the "test" folder